oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 HR is basically a gruff introvert.
 He is good but he ain't nice.

 ### PCR
+TLDR: The most sane and normal.
+No strings-attached goodness of evilness.
+Shy, Introverted, Submissive.
+People-pleaser with sociotropy.
+Large event haters.

 PCR is the only one whose normal in AEX.
 Her headspace/mental state is the most ok out of all.
 She's also the only female.

 PCR is the one who is completely nice unlike the others.
 She actually has no dark side or strange quirks.
 She would be the most sane out of everyone.